-Laboratory Phonology represents the scientific study of the elements of spoken language, their organization, their grammatical function, and their role in speech communication.
-The research questions and some of the methods also extend naturally to the parallel investigation of manual signs as the encoding elements of signed languages.
+Laboratory Phonology is the term used for the scientific study of the elements of spoken language, their organization, their grammatical function, and their role in speech.
+Research questions and some methods used in Laboratory Phonology also extend naturally to the parallel investigation of manual signs as the encoding elements of signed languages.

-- Lisa Davidson - New York University
+- Lisa Davidson - New York University (term ends in 2018)

-- Holger Mitterer - University of Malta
+- Holger Mitterer - University of Malta (term ends in 2018)

 The journal Laboratory Phonology continues a series of peer-reviewed archival volumes published roughly biennially since 1991.
 The series was called Papers in Laboratory Phonology for volumes 1 through 6 and Laboratory Phonology for volumes 7 through 10.